valla101/FPL_Stats_Visualization/README.md

 # FPL_Stats_Visualization
-Repository with the objective of creating a visualization of statistics of real life as well as Fantasy Premier League related stats.
+Repository with the objective of creating a visualization of statistics of Fantasy Premier League related stats.

 Fantasy Premier League is the official fantasy game for England's First Division Professional Soccer.
 It attracts over 7 million players worldwide!
 The purpose of this repository is to aid users in picking the best players for their squad!